Fabry Disease

 Signs & Symptoms

-- Gastrointestinal symptoms including diarrhea and abdominal pain.
+Gastrointestinal symptoms including abdominal pain and diarrhea.

 History of Present Illness